UPPMAX/HPC-python/docs/packages.rst

 Check current available packages
 --------------------------------

-Some python packages are working as dstand-alone tools, for instance in bioinformatics.
+Some python packages are working as stand-alone tools, for instance in bioinformatics.
 The tool may be already installed as a module.
 Check if it is there by:

 .. prompt:: bash $

     module spider <tool-name or tool-name part>

-Using 'module spider' lets you search regardless of upper- or lowercase characters.
+Using ``module spider`` lets you search regardless of upper- or lowercase characters.

 Check the pre-installed packages of a specific python module: